windytan/deinvert/README.md

 ## Prerequisites
 deinvert requires [liquid-dsp](https://github.com/jgaeddert/liquid-dsp) and libsndfile.

 But it can be compiled without liquid-dsp using the configure option `--without-liquid`; filtering will be disabled.
+And it can be compiled without libsndfile using the configure option `--without-sndfile`; WAV support will be disabled.

 ## Compiling

     ./autogen.sh
-    ./configure
+    ./configure [--without-liquid] [--without-sndfile]
     make

 ## Usage